jbhopkins/bioxtasraw/docs/source/tutorial/s2_dammif.rst

         probable' model, this can be used as your final bead model instead of doing a dammin refinement.

-    *   *Note:* Above we show the results for 15 runs instead of the 5 in the tutorial.

 #.
 Also, each individual model has a tab which shows the data, the model fit,
     and the residuals.